 This narrative is always problematic.
 Kessler is only acting on a hunch when he thinks he knows who is carrying out the murders of the women in the film.
-The viewer has the advantage of the ‘all seeing eye’ of the film to confirm that Warren is carrying out these sadistic homicides but Leo doesn’t.
-Kessler bends the rules in a number of different ways with regards to Stacey during the course of the film based on this ‘hunch’ which in real life would make for terrible policing.
+The viewer has the advantage of the ‘all-seeing eye’ of the film to confirm that Warren is carrying out these sadistic homicides but Leo doesn’t.
+Kessler bends the rules in several different ways with regard to Stacey during the course of the film based on this ‘hunch’ which in real life would make for terrible policing.

 It also establishes a key feature of the killer and the film’s sleaziness as a whole.
 He likes to strip naked prior to killing his victims.
 In fact, there were two versions of this film made- one in which Davis is completely naked in the murder scenes and another in which he is only wearing briefs.
 This tactic would make sure that there was at least one version of the film which could be shown on TV without it being deemed too sexually explicit.

-A major factor to the film’s overall sleaziness is that theres an equal emphasis on sex as there is on violence.
-We even got some Freudian film analysis as Kessler exclaims that in this case the knife used in the murders symbolises the killer’s penis.
+A major factor in the film’s overall sleaziness is that there’s an equal emphasis on sex as there is on violence.
+We even got some Freudian film analysis as Kessler exclaims that in this case, the knife used in the murders symbolises the killer’s penis.
 Not bad for an exploitation film.

 Kessler is willing to bend the rules and even resort to violence to get a confession.
 This is extremely problematic and will backfire on Leo later on in the film.